LAST UPDATED: 22 July 2021

 Merino wool is widely marketed with pride as a classically Australian product — but if consumers knew of the welfare implications for sheep in the wool industry, many would reconsider this moniker.

 An ever-present risk to the welfare of wool-producing sheep in Australia is the prevalence of farms without adequate shade or shelter.
-As many as 15 million lambs also die from exposure every year — most within their first 48 hours of life — due to a lack of food and shelter in barren and freezing paddocks, or due to predation.
+Estimates of how many Australian lambs die each year range from 10 million to as many as 15 million (paywall).
+Most of these vulnerable baby animals die within their first 48 hours of life, often due to a lack of food and shelter in barren and freezing paddocks, or due to predation.

 Lambs who survive do so to be met soon after by another harsh reality of being born into the Australian wool industry.
 At six months old, sometimes younger, lambs can legally have their tails cut off, and the males can be castrated, all without anaesthetic.

 Even more disturbing is the controversial practice of 'mulesing' — undertaken to reduce flystrike.
 Nearly 10 million lambs are subjected to this horrifying procedure every year — they are strapped down, and the wool-producing skin around their buttock and tail stump is cut off.
 Barely half of these animals will be provided with even short-term pain relief — and scarcely any will receive any subsequent veterinary care.
 Open wounds can take weeks to heal — during which time the injured sheep are at particular risk of suffering from flystrike!